Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: Quick Convex Hull Algorithm on Congested Clique

 {\em Input}: The upper-hull subsequence of the input point set $S$ held in consecutive nodes in batches of at most $n$ points and two distinguished points $p,\ r$ in the subsequence , where the $x$-coordinate of $p$ is smaller than that of $r.$

-{\em Output}: The vertices of the upper hull of $S$ with $x$-coordinates between those of $p$ and $r$ held in clockwise order in consecutive nodes, between those holding $p$ and $r$ respectively, in batches of at most $n$ points. \begin{enumerate} \item Each node $u$ determines the set $S_u$ of points in its upper-hull subsequence that have $x$-coordinates between those of $p$ and $r$ and lie above or on the segment between $p$ and $r.$ If $S_u$ is not empty then the node sends a point in $S_u$ having the largest $y$-coordinate to the clique node holding $p$, from here on referred to as the \emph{master node}. \item If the master node has not received any point satisfying the requirements from the previous step then it proclaims $p$ and $r$ to be vertices of the upper hull by sending this information to the nodes holding $p$ and/or $q,$ respectively.
+{\em Output}: The vertices of the upper hull of $S$ with $x$-coordinates between those of $p$ and $r$ held in clockwise order in consecutive nodes, between those holding $p$ and $r$ respectively, in batches of at most $n$ points. \begin{enumerate} \item Each node $u$ determines the set $S_u$ of points in its upper-hull subsequence that have $x$-coordinates between those of $p$ and $r$ and lie above or on the segment between $p$ and $r.$ If $S_u$ is not empty then the node sends a point in $S_u$ at maximum distance from the line segment between $p$ and $r$ to the clique node holding $p$, from here on referred to as the \emph{master node}. \item If the master node has not received any point satisfying the requirements from the previous step then it proclaims $p$ and $r$ to be vertices of the upper hull by sending this information to the nodes holding $p$ and/or $r,$ respectively.
 (In fact one of the vertices $p$ and $r$ has been marked as being on the upper hull earlier.)
-Next, it pops a call of $QuickUpperHull$ from the top of a stack of recursive calls held in a prefix of the clique nodes numbered $1,\ 2, ....$ In case the stack is empty it terminates $QuickUpperHull(p_{min},p_{max}).$ \item If the master has received some points satisfying the requirements from Step 1 than it determines a point $q$ of maximum $y$-coordinate among them.
+Next, it pops a call of $QuickUpperHull$ from the top of a stack of recursive calls held in a prefix of the clique nodes numbered $1,\ 2, ....$ In case the stack is empty it terminates $QuickUpperHull(p_{min},p_{max}).$ \item If the master node has received some points satisfying the requirements from Step 1 then it determines a point $q$ at maximum distance from the line segment between $p$ and $r$ among them; see Fig. \ref{fig: pqr}.
 Next, it puts the call of $QuickUpperHull(q,r)$ on the top of the stack and then activates $QuickUpperHull(p,q).$ \end{enumerate}

 The procedure $QuickLowerHull(p,r)$ is defined analogously.